wish-wg/webrtc-http-ingest-protocol/draft-ietf-wish-whip.md

 WHIP clients generating the HTTP PATCH body with the SDP fragment and its subsequent processing by WHIP sessions MUST follow to the guidelines defined in {{Section 4.4 of !RFC8840}} with the following considerations:

- - As per {{!RFC8829}}, only m-sections not marked as bundle-only can gather ICE candidates, so given that the "max-bundle" policy is being used, the SDP fragment will contain only the fist m-line of the bundle group.
+ - As per {{!RFC8829}}, only m-sections not marked as bundle-only can gather ICE candidates, so given that the "max-bundle" policy is being used, the SDP fragment will contain only the offerer-tagged m-line of the bundle group.
  - The WHIP client MAY exclude ICE candidates from the HTTP PATCH body if they have already been confirmed by the WHIP session with a successful HTTP response to a previous HTTP PATCH request.

 If the WHIP session is using entity-tags for identifying the ICE sessions in explained in {{http-patch-usage}}, a WHIP client sending a PATCH request for performing trickle ICE MUST include an "If-Match" header field with the latest known entity-tag as per {{Section 13.1.1 of !RFC9110}}.